We are privileged to enjoy the support of so many kind and enthusiastic people across the UK, Ireland and from around the globe.

 Olympic Gold Cyclist

-Joanna Rowsell-Shand is a cyclist on the Great Britain Cycling Team and competed at the London 2012 and Rio 2016 Olympics where she won GOLD in the Women’s Team Pursuit on both occasions.
+Joanna Rowsell-Shand has just retired from cycling as part of the Great Britain Cycling Team.
+She competed at the London 2012 and Rio 2016 Olympics where she won GOLD in the Women’s Team Pursuit on both occasions.
 She is currently the Olympic and European Champion in the team pursuit and the reigning Common Wealth Champion in the individual pursuit.

 Joanna has suffered with alopecia since she was 10 years old.
 She has spoken openly about the condition in a number of interviews.
 She is an inspiration to others and a wonderful role-model.